mongodb/terraform-provider-mongodbatlas/website/docs/r/organization.html.markdown

 * `org_id` - The organization id.
 * `public_key` - Public API key value set for the specified organization API key.
 * `private_key` - Redacted private key returned for this organization API key.
 This key displays unredacted when first created and is saved within the Terraform state file.
+* `isDeleted` - (computed) Flag that indicates whether this organization has been deleted.

 ## Import